anonmouse1/Covid_Dashboard/README.md

 This is a useful site that displays COVID-19 vaccination data in Ireland

 The site displays:

--cumulative and weekly vaccination statistics on a per age group basis -weekly infection rates on a county basis
+- cumulative and weekly vaccination statistics on a per age group basis
+- weekly infection rates on a county basis
--implemented using raw html/javascript/css
+- implemented using raw html/javascript/css

 Live site available at: https://anonmouse1.github.io/Covid_Dashboard/